freddybushboy/bento/README.md

   muted: "#FFFFFF",
 };
 ```

-Palettes classify a set of colours with defined contrast relationships.
-Essentially, `base` and `alt` should both be meet AA contrast requirements against the "canvas" color (generally white).
-The `contast` and `muted` colours should meet AA contrast against `base` and `alt`.

 Using palettes we can reliably put together components without needing to know what the colors are specifically.
 For example: